Chapter 16:

 “You said you had a gift.
 What’s up with that?”
 Rionriv cut to the chase.

-Damn, she’s on me like a bloodhound.
+These other two are chill but Rionriv’s on me like a bloodhound.

 I coughed just as the food and drinks that the girls had ordered upon arriving made it to the table.
 Taking a moment to pull a stein to my lips, I sipped it down slowly.
 It was something delightfully sweet and lightly alcoholic, which was good enough for me at this moment.
-Thank the gods the drinking age in this era was a lot lower than it probably should have been
+Thank the gods the drinking age in this era was a lot lower than it probably should have been.

 “You see,” I started.
 “I know a lot of things—”